Genesis 49 – The Blessing of the Sons of Jacob

 “Gad, a troop shall tramp upon him,

 a.
-Gad: The tribe of Gad supplied many fine troops for David (1 Chronicles 12:14).
+Gad: The tribe of Gad supplied many fine troops for the later king of Israel, David (1 Chronicles 12:14).

 b.
-A troop shall tramp upon him: In the days of Jeremiah (among other times) foreign armies oppressed Gad (Jeremiah 49:1).
+A troop shall tramp upon him: In the days of Jeremiah (among other times), foreign armies oppressed Gad (Jeremiah 49:1).
+Yet victory would be his in the end (he shall triumph at last).

 9. (20) Asher: He shall yield royal dainties.